 "You ran away," Sasuke began, and he wasn't prepared for the blonde's response.

 "So did you."
 His black bangs tickled his face as the wind blew around them.
-Up here it was a little stronger that down in the village, but neither boy seemed to mind.
+Up here it was a little stronger than down in the village, but neither boy seemed to mind.
 Sasuke tightened his grip on the rocks beneath them and kept his gaze locked on the village gates.

 "How much do you remember?"
 He didn't feel like giving out excuses or apologizing for leaving.
 He simply wanted to understand how the blonde felt first.
 He'd take this one step at a time.